Make Her Feel Welcome with Chic Points

 It seems to me though that going down stairs in heels is harder than going up them.

-haha i always have this problem. i usually end up clutching the rail and inching slowly down, or, if it gets too bad, just taking my heels off.posted almost 5 years ago
+haha i always have this problem. i usually end up clutching the rail and inching slowly down, or, if it gets too bad, just taking my heels off.posted over 5 years ago

 lol heels nd stairs are not a comfortable match